Was I wrong?

 A quality 250 thread-count sheet has 125 vertical (warp) threads and 125 horizontal (weft) threads (single ply long staple) woven together within every inch of fabric.
 In order to triple this number to 750, without increasing the price, some manufacturers twist in short (picks) threads three at a time.
 This results in a heavier, multi-ply, less breathable sheet that will eventually pill.

 A quality 250 thread count sheet will be single ply and made with long staples.
-Durable, breathable and won’t pill.
+That is durable yet lightweight, quick drying, breathable and won’t pill.

 So rather than thread count, look for SINGLE PLY and LONG STAPLES.

 Commercial hotel sheets are typically a cotton poly blend.
 The poly adds durability and reduces shrinkage.
 They will still wrinkle somewhat, but you can get away without ironing, if taken out of the dryer warm.

 Here’s what most hotels and/or wholesale buyers work with:

 180T – 200T for dorms and camps (2-3 star)